Celebrity Deathmatch (video game)

 Celebrity Deathmatch is a professional wrestling video game by American studio Big Ape Productions, based on the MTV series of the same name.
-It was available for PlayStation, as well as Microsoft Windows, PlayStation 2 and Xbox.
+It is available for PlayStation, as well as Microsoft Windows, PlayStation 2 and Xbox.
 The game features celebrities and movie monsters as playable characters.

 Gameplay

 In the game, the player needs to hit their opponent several times until the opponent's life meter flashes red, at which point text will show the word Kill!.
 The winning player then needs to fill up the MTV meter to full.
 In order to make the happen faster, players can taunt the audience.
 When in the proper momentum, the player can finish the opponent off by performing their special moves.

 Within the match, several boxes containing various power-ups and weapons can be picked up by the players.

 Playable characters

 The following characters are playable in the game: